 So this unearths a few questions for decision-makers in banks.
 How will the traditional banking model evolve with the use of APIs?

 Banks have been on a digitisation journey for some time.
-The new likely scenario is the rise of the Banking as a Service (BaaS) model (which we covered in more detail in this blog), which presents a continuum of choice for banks.
+The new likely scenario is the rise of the Banking as a Service (BaaS) model, which presents a continuum of choice for banks.

 At one end, we’ll have banks that focus solely on customer management and distribution.
 They will cleverly utilise fintech to deliver core services.
 On the other side of the continuum, banks offer banking-only services.
 These types of banks will focus on infrastructure and risk management, leaning on their vast years of experience while the front-end is managed by other fintechs or banks.

 In reality, it’s more likely as banks evolve they will fall somewhere along this spectrum.
 However, APIs will be central to enabling whatever mix of a model a bank chooses to adopt.

 So we’ve covered the broad strokes of what APIs are and why they should be in your thinking in 2021.
 Now, let’s turn our attention to some functional ways APIs can super-charge innovation in banking:

 Traditional banks are at a fork in the road.
 Open banking and BaaS are now a reality.
 Failure to address the elephant in the room allows digital natives to swoop in.

 Digitally transforming services takes time, but as has been explored, a solid and compelling API strategy will deliver innovation in a way that is economic and expedient.
 Speak to Waracle about the correct APIs strategy for your business and your customers today.